-Jean Scott – Based in Christchurch
+Jean Scott – Head Ambassador

 “My role as a PTC Ambassador is to enhance the lives of the trainers I come into contact with by helping them to recognise opportunity, to empower them to believe in their potential and create a community where leaders share, engage and support each other.
 My vision for the Canterbury / Westland region of the PTC is to grow the awareness of the PTCouncil by connecting with others and encouraging likeminded professionals to inspire, learn, grow and develop from each other”.

 Hilary (Hils) lives in Taranaki, New Zealand with her partner and 2 young boys and dog.
 She is the director and trainer at Playfit a business aimed at making movement fun.
 She has also just written her first book, a wellness journal titled Project You.